XuewenWangUGA/SeqReadsProcessing/README.md

 FUNCTION:
 This script will take the next generation sequencing reads in fastq format, and then will filter out the sequence which has unknown base pair Ns.
-          The reads without unambiguous Ns will be kept in the result file.
+          The reads without unambiguous Ns will be kept in the result file while those with Ns will be discarded.
 This will retrieve the perfect reads without missing data.

 USAGE: